ankane/field_test/README.md

 All calls to `field_test` will now return the winner, and metrics will stop being recorded.

-You can keep returning the variant for existing participants after a winner is declared: [master]
+You can keep returning the variant for existing participants after a winner is declared:

 ```yml
 experiments: